 Gamification is a relatively new pedagogical teaching strategy that has developed with fast technological improvements and new online teaching tools.
-We are talking about a game-based teaching and learning method that includes different traditional board games and online gaming elements in the existing educational activities.
+When we are talking about gamification we refer to a game-based teaching and learning method that could include different traditional board games or online gaming elements integrated into pedagogical educational activities.
+In this blog post we will explore how gamification can be applied to language teaching.

 However, the idea of gamification is not only about adding a game or two to your lesson plan.
-In fact, It’s about turning the whole learning process into a game and making your classroom or language lab a more engaging learning environment.
+In fact, It’s about turning the whole learning process into a game and making your language classroom a more engaging learning environment for your students.

-The main advantage and value that gamification adds to foreign language learning is, in short, the element of FUN.
+The main advantage and value that gamification adds to foreign language learning is, in short, the element of FUN and increased student engagement.
 Gamification simply makes learning more fun because nobody can deny the fact that everyone loves games.
 Therefore, gamification is an extremely effective way of motivating your students and encouraging them to participate and do their best in every class.

 Here you can find a list of advantages that gamification brings when it is incorporated in foreign language teaching.
 This list has been created by Michos (2017), who has focused her research specifically on gamification and foreign language teaching: